 Coping with a Disaster or Traumatic Event

 - Understand demographic and social characteristics.
-Identify the language needs and reading levels in your area.
+Identify the language needs, cultural considerations, and reading levels in your area.

 - Build relationships with public health officials, community stakeholders, private and public medical providers, and school officials.

 - Identify policy and resources for staff support.

 - Find behavioral health treatment facilities in your state.

 - Work with the National Association of Mental Health Program Directors.